 The wise man speaks good things.
 This is the same rod as the rod of correction we will read about later on in Proverbs.
 Children are sometimes difficult to train until the rod of correction is applied.

-In this reference to corporal punishment applied to the backside, recommends it as the most effective way of dealing with children and fools.
+In this reference, corporal punishment applied to the backside is recommended as being the most effective way of dealing with children and fools.